-Charles Watson-Wentworth’s sister Anne had married William, 3rd Earl Fitzwilliam of Milton, near Peterborough.
-In 1782 their son, the Marquess’s nephew, William Fitzwilliam, inherited his father’s title, as the 4th Earl Fitzwilliam (in the Irish Peerage and 2nd Earl Fitzwilliam in the English Peerage).
+The 2nd Marquess’s sister Anne had married William, 3rd Earl Fitzwilliam of Milton, near Peterborough.
+In 1782 their son, the 2nd Marquess’s nephew, William Fitzwilliam, inherited his father’s title, i.e. the 4th Earl Fitzwilliam (in the Irish Peerage) and perhaps confusingly, also the 2nd Earl Fitzwilliam (in the English Peerage).

 In honour of his mother and the generosity of his uncle he changed his name to William Wentworth-Fitzwilliam (1748-1833).

 The Rockingham Monument

 The 4th Earl Fitzwilliam built a great monument to his uncle, known as the Rockingham Monument or the Mausoleum: